RishithaRamesh/insurance-database/README.md

 ACCIDENT,
 PARTICIPATED.

-DDL and DML statements given in commands-insurance.
+DDL and DML statements given in commands-insurance.txt